bmcghee98/pokedex_bot/README.md

 # Pokédex Discord Bot
 Pokédex Bot is a Discord bot made as a quick and efficient way to query information about Pokémon.
 It uses Python's HTTP Requests library to retrieve JSON data from [The RESTful Pokémon API](https://pokeapi.co/).
-Once retrieved, the data is formatted and embedded into a Discord message using the discord.py library, and is then sent to the user.
+Once retrieved, the data is formatted and embedded into a Discord message using the discord.py library, which is then sent to the user.

 ## Command List